Camson Bio Technologies Ltd.

-During the year under review your Company has neither invited nor accepted any fixeddeposits from the public within the meaning of Section 73 of the Companies Act 2013 readwith the Companies (acceptance of Deposits) Rules 2014.
+During the year under review your Company neither invited nor accepted any depositsfrom the public and as such no amount on account of principal or interest on publicdeposits was outstanding as on the date of the balance sheet within the meaning of Section73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules2014.

 Particulars of Loans Guarantees or Investments:

 The loans or guarantees given by the Company covered under the provisions of Section186 of the Companies Act 2013 are annexed to this Report.
-The details of the investmentsmade by Company are given in the notes to the financial statements.
-[Annexure A]
+The details of the investmentsmade by Company are given in the notes to the financial statements and as below:

 Internal Control Systems and their Adequacy:

-CBTL has an effective internal control and risk mitigation system commensurate withthe size scale and complexity of its operations.
-The objective of the internal controlsystem is to ensure that operations are conducted in adherence to the corporatepolicies identify areas of improvement and ensure compliance with the applicable rules andregulations.
+Your Company has an effective internal control and risk mitigation system commensuratewith the size scale and complexity of its operations.
+The objective of the internalcontrol system is to ensure that operations are conducted in adherence to the corporatepolicies identify areas of improvement and ensure compliance with the applicable rulesand regulations.
 The scope and authority of the Internal Audit function is defined in theInternal Audit Manual.
-To maintain its objectivity and independence the Internal Auditfunction reports to the Chairman and Managing Director.
+To maintain its objectivity and independence the Internal Auditfunction reports to the Audit Committee.

 The Company ensures that the manufacturing operations are conducted in the mannerwhereby optimum utilization and maximum possible savings of energy is achieved.
 The natureof our manufacturing process is such that it does not have a significant ecologicalfootprint and therefore for the year no specific investments were required to be made infurther reducing the energy consumption.
 As the impact of measures taken for conservationand optimum utilization of energy are not quantitative its impact on cost cannot bestated accurately.

 The Company's products are manufactured using in-house know how and research facilitiesand no outside technology is being used for manufacturing activities.
 Therefore notechnology absorption is required.
-The Company constantly strives for maintenance andimprovement of the quality of its products and entire Research & Developmentactivities are directed to achieve the aforesaid goal.
+The Company constantly strives for maintenance andimprovement of the quality of its products and entire Research and Development activitiesare directed to achieve the aforesaid goal.

 Human Resource and Industrial Relations:

 The Company places a high importance on the development and retention of its humanresources as well as providing employees with safe and healthy work environment.
 The humanresource department of the Company is focused on ensuring a right fit between the humanresource policies and the overall strategic direction of the Company to enhancestakeholder value.
-We have laid down HR policies and several best practices such asincentive policy and stock options to encourage the employee fraternity.
-Your Company has recruited variousindustry professionals to meet the current and future needs of theorganization.
-There are no financial or commercial transactions that resulted in a conflict of interest betweensenior management and the Company.
+We have laid down HR policies and several best practices such asincentive policy to encourage the employee fraternity.
+Your Company has recruited variousindustry professionals to meet the current and future needs of the organization.
+There areno financial or commercial transactions that resulted in a conflict of interest betweensenior management and the Company.